KAIMRC a strong player in quest for a MERS-CoV vaccine

 A biomarker has been found that can help predict the reactivation of the hepatitis B virus in immunosuppressed patients.

-Preventing flu in kidney transplant patients
+Preventing flu in kidney transplant patient

 A flu shot may also benefit transplant patients under age 65.